 Learn the Software:

 This phase will most likely introduce statistical software.
 There's a big advantage to those that are more fluent with the software.
-Speed and effectiveness are the gain but it takes time.
 Put the time into familiarizing yourself with the statistical software package prior to starting an project.
 It is highly encouraged to use the HELP menu to your advantage and experiment with mock data.

 Systems with archives of data often have flaws, or the data only occurs infrequently.
 Data collection takes time from operators and management and can be viewed as a burden.

-This data collection will often encounter resistance and can lead to gatherings taking the easier route and rounding off numbers, or otherwise skewing and creating inaccuracies.
-Education, awareness, rule setting, and up front discussion with all stakeholders (not just team members) is ideal to get the most cooperation and validity in data collection.
+This data collection will often encounter resistance and can lead to the temptation of taking the easier routes, rounding off numbers, or otherwise skewing and creating inaccuracies.
+Education, awareness, rule setting, and up front discussion with all stakeholders (not just team members) is necessary to get the most cooperation and validity in data collection.

 Without taking away from the importance, often times teams cruise through the DEFINE phase then find out that data collection and analysis are very time consuming and challenging.